HomeHome Breadcrumb Separator Blog Breadcrumb Separator 10 content marketing challenges and how to overcome them

 To accommodate a varied landscape when it comes to B2B buyers, it’s important to provide a variety of formats to reflect this diversity.

-Particularly when you’ve invested time and money in creating a flagship piece of content, make sure that you use it to its fullest.
+Particularly when you’ve invested time and resources in creating a flagship piece of content, make sure that you use it to its fullest.
 Be sure that it is repurposed across multiple formats, such as infographics, blogs, and podcasts, to maximise exposure across a wide variety of channels.

 6. Measuring content ROI accurately